How to Adjust Your Wooden Watch Band by Removing Links in 5 Easy Steps

 Approximate Time to Adjust Your Watch: 5 minutes

-Most wooden watches include extra links in the band which means you will likely have to remove some links to achieve the perfect fit.
-Removing links from a wooden watch is easier than you may think.
+Most wooden watches include extra links in the band which means you will likely have to remove links to achieve the perfect fit.
+Removing links from a watch is easier than you may think.

 With the tutorial below you should be able to resize your watch in about 5 minutes!
 If you purchased a Joycoast wooden watch, we include the tool you need to remove links.
 If not, you can purchase the tools pretty inexpensively on Amazon or elsewhere.